 Part 2: Moles ←→ Number of Particles Conversions

-Convert the following number of moles into their corresponding number of molecules.
+Convert the following number of moles into their corresponding

 7. 0.0455 moles of hydrochloric acid